Code-Institute-Submissions/HiddenGems/README.md

 The site owner is then able to build their own database of great movies, with a user base for possible future ventures also.

-A side benefit will be the addition of a voting system so that users can agree or disagree with other peoples contribution.
+A side benefit will be the addition of a voting system so that users can agree or disagree with other people's contributions.
 Using this, the site owner will generate a list of 'top voted' movies to fine-tune future movie choices.

-The site-owner will want for users to create accounts, both for data capture and in order to keep the voting fair.
+The site-owner will want users to create accounts, both for data capture and in order to keep the voting fair.
 A user will only be able to vote on a particular film once.
-Update - Validation has been added to prevent upvotes from being continually clicked however it has not been limited to one per user - See 'Future Updates'
+Update - Validation has been added to prevent upvotes from being continually clicked however it has not been limited to one per user - See 'Future Updates'.

 ## User Stories
 Two main user types are envisioned.
-One type, henceforth known as a contributor, is interested in adding to the site, having their recommendations known.
+One type, henceforth known as 'Contributors', are interested in adding to the site, having their recommendations known.

-The other type will be known as consumers, visiting the site in order to browse the exisiting recommendations and use them for their own viewing choices.
+The other type will be known as 'Consumers', visiting the site in order to browse the existing recommendations and use them for their own viewing choices.

 Both types will likely vote to agree or disagree with other users contributions.
+Update - Voting has been limited to 'agree' in order to try and promote a positive environment.

 These Stories will be brief touchpoints of what the user is looking for from this site.
-The full walkthrough is later in the readme of the entire completed journey.
+The full walkthrough can be found later in this readme, showing entire completed journey.

 ### Contributor
-- A contributor will visit the site with a primary motivation to add their entry
+- A contributor will visit the site with a primary motivation to add their entry.
 - They will want to be able to add their choice in the most straightforward method possible.
-Anything the site does to make this easier will add to user enjoyment
+Anything the site does to make this easier will add to user enjoyment.
 - They may wish to add a short review of the movie to explain why they see the film as a worthwhile watch.
 - The ability to view their entry after submission would be useful, possibly edit it also.
 - As such, they will look to login, or create an account if they do not have one in order to keep track of their entry/entries and amend them accordingly, if needed.